Seravo/wordpress/README.md

 ## Development tools

 ### Gulp
-This repo contains pre-configured gulpfile with browsersync to make development more fun!
+This repo contains pre-configured gulpfile with BrowserSync to make development more fun!
 You can start the gulp by running:

 ```$ vagrant ssh -c 'cd /data/wordpress && gulp'```